AlexxNica/infra-config/README.md

 https://fuchsia-review.googlesource.com/?polygerrit=0#/admin/projects/test_runner,access

-Click the "Edit" button and change the text in the "Rights Inherit From" field from "All Projects" to "gerrit/commit-queue-projects".
+Click the "Edit" button and change the text in the "Rights Inherit From" field from "All-Projects" to "Commit-Queue".
 Then click "Save Changes".
 Now the CQ UI elements should show up on any CLs on the repo.

 ## Testing your configuration